virocon-organization/virocon/README.rst

 - report a bug or an improvement and leave it to us to implement it.

-**Issue.** If you spotted a bug, have an idea for an improvement or a new feature please open a issue.
+**Issue.** If you spotted a bug, have an idea for an improvement or a new feature, please open a issue.
 Please open an issue in both cases: If you want to work on in yourself and if you want to leave it to us to work on it.